promlabs/promlens-public/README.md

                                  A file containing the auth token to pass to the Grafana API.
       --web.listen-address=":8080"
                                  The address to listen on for the web API.
       --web.external-url=""      The URL under which PromLens is externally reachable (for example, if PromLens is served via a reverse proxy).
 Used for generating relative and absolute links back to PromLens itself.
 If the URL has a path portion, it will be used to prefix all HTTP endpoints served by PromLens.
 If omitted, relevant URL components will be derived automatically.
       --web.route-prefix=""      Prefix for the internal routes of web endpoints.
 Defaults to path of --web.external-url.
+      --web.default-prometheus-url=""
+                                 The default Prometheus URL to load PromLens with.
       --log.level=info           Only log messages with the given severity or above.
 One of: [debug, info, warn, error] --log.format=logfmt        Output format of log messages.
 One of: [logfmt, json]
 ```